qriz1452/oci/foundation associate/2 : OCI Introduction.md

  Now Playing : OCI Overview

- Some of the world's largest enterprises are running their mission critical workloads on Oracle's next-generation cloud platform called Oracle Cloud Infrastructure.
-And today, I am really excited to tell you more about it.
-In this lesson, you will see a general overview of what you can do in OCI.
-Let's get started.

 To keep things simple, let us break them down into seven major categories.
 Core infrastructure, database services data and AI, analytics, governance and administration, developer services, and application services.
 But first, the foundation of any cloud platform is the global footprint of regions.
 We have many generally available regions in the world, along with multicloud support with Microsoft Azure and a differentiated hybrid offering called Dedicated Region Cloud@Customer.

 We have building blocks on top of this global footprint-- the seven categories we just mentioned.
 At the very bottom, we have the core primitives, compute, storage, and networking.
 Compute services cover virtual machines, bare metal servers, containers, a managed Kubernetes service, and a managed VMware service.